zellview/barcode/ReadMe.md

 ## zellviewbarcode

-is a simple android-app written in Blockly for [AppInventor2](http://ai2.appinventor.mit.edu) showing the use of barcodereader.
+is a simple android-app written in Blockly created with  [MIT-AppInventor2](http://ai2.appinventor.mit.edu) showing the use of barcodereader.

-You can download the project-file .aia [here](https://github.com/zellview/barcode/blob/master/barcode.aia)
+To download the install file .apk click [here](https://raw.githubusercontent.com/zellview/barcode/master/zellviewBarcode.apk)

-and the install file .apk [here](https://github.com/zellview/barcode/blob/master/barcode.apk)
+To download the project-file .aia [here](https://raw.githubusercontent.com/zellview/barcode/master/zellviewBarcode.aia)

 You will need [companion app](https://play.google.com/store/apps/details?id=edu.mit.appinventor.aicompanion3&hl=de) on your android-phone.